microsoft/BotFramework-WebChat/SPEECH.md

 }, document.getElementById('webchat'));
 ```

-After adding the ponyfill factory, you should be able to see a microphone button in Web Chat.
+After adding the ponyfill factory, you should be able to see the microphone button in Web Chat, which indicates that speech is enabled.

 ## Additional features

-These features are for improving the overall user experiences while using speech in Web Chat.
+These features are for improving the overall user experience while using speech in Web Chat.

 - [Using Speech Synthesis Markup Language](#using-speech-synthesis-markup-language)
 - [Selecting voice](#selecting-voice)